RAPAMUNE® (RAAP-a-mune) (sirolimus)Tablets

 - how to best use it with cyclosporine and corticosteroids after your transplant.

-It is not known if RAPAMUNE is safe and effective in children 13 years or younger.
+It is not known if RAPAMUNE is safe and effective in children under 13 years of age.

 Who should not take RAPAMUNE?

 Do not take RAPAMUNE if you are allergic to sirolimus or any of the other ingredients in RAPAMUNE.
 See the end of this leaflet for a complete list of ingredients in RAPAMUNE.

 What should I tell my doctor before taking RAPAMUNE?